-- We are under the illusion that those things can provide us long-lasting happiness.
-Furthermore, we are unable to see the consequences of our actions based on craving.
-Since we cannot recall past lives where we were born an animal or worse, it is hard to appreciate the dangers. - Of course, there are many things in this world that can provide happiness.
-But they don't last long. - We get into real trouble (with kamma vipāka) when we engage in immoral activities to get those brief sense pleasures.
+- We are under the illusion that those things can provide us long-lasting happiness. - Of course, there are many things in this world that can provide happiness.
+But they don't last long. - Furthermore, we get into trouble (with kamma vipāka) when we engage in immoral activities to get those brief sense pleasures.